 6. It’s Time to Edit Your Photos

-It will take you a little while to perfect these techniques, but once you get it right, the whole process will become much easier.
+It will take you a little while to perfect these techniques with jewelry photography, but once you get it right, the whole process will become much easier.
 After shooting and uploading the images to your computer, you’ll want to edit them to enhance the metal, add shine to the stones, and add shadows or reflections.
 This is a very time consuming task that can be easily outsourced.

 Now you’re ready to start increasing sales with your improved jewelry photography.
 If you have any advice for fellow e-commerce businesses, please leave us your tips in the comments below.
 We would love to hear from you.